Fungal Sinusitis

 Allergic fungal sinusitis

-Patients present with symptoms of chronic sinusitis, which may include facial pressure, headache, nasal stuffiness, discharge, and cough.
+Patients present with symptoms of chronic rhinosinusitis, which may include facial pressure, headache, nasal stuffiness, discharge, and cough.
 The condition should be suspected in individuals with intractable sinusitis and nasal polyposis.

-Some patients may present with proptosis or eye muscle entrapment.
-These patients usually have atopy and have had multiple surgeries by the time of diagnosis.
+Facial dysmorphia such as malar flattening, proptosis, or telecanthus is common, having resulted from the expansile effect of the disease on adjacent structures.
+Patients with allergic fungal sinusitis usually have atopy and have had multiple surgeries by the time of diagnosis.
 CT scanning of the sinuses reveals opacification with concretions and/or calcifications.

-Presentation of patients with sinus mycetoma is similar to that of patients with sinusitis.
+The presentation of sinus fungal ball shares similarities with that of chronic rhinosinusitis.
+Cheek pressure and nasal congestion are common in patients with maxillary sinus fungal ball.
+Chronic headache is common in patients with sphenoid sinus fungal ball.
 Examination may reveal polyposis with evidence of sinusitis, mainly on one side.
-The main report is blowing of gravel-like material from the nose.
-Usually, sinus mycetoma is found accidentally on CT scanning of the sinuses.
+The main sign reported is a blowing of gravel-like material from the nose.
+Usually, sinus fungal ball is found accidentally on CT sinus scans.

 Acute invasive fungal sinusitis

-Signs and symptoms include dark ulcers on the septum, turbinates, or palate.
-In the late stages, signs and symptoms of cavernous sinus thrombosis are present.
+Signs and symptoms include dark eschars on the septum, inferior and middle turbinates, and/or palate.
+In the late stages, signs and symptoms of cavernous sinus thrombosis and cranial neuropathies are present.

 Chronic invasive fungal sinusitis

-Patients present with symptoms of long-standing sinusitis.
+Patients present with symptoms of long-standing rhinosinusitis.
 Symptoms are usually not acute, and fever and mental status changes are absent.

-Orbital apex syndrome, which is characterized by a decrease in vision and ocular immobility due to a mass in the superior portion of the orbit, is usually associated with this condition.
+Orbital apex syndrome, which is characterized by a decrease in visual acuity and by ocular immobility, due involvement of the superior portion of the orbit, is usually associated with this condition.

 Nasal examination findings can be minimal.
 However, findings from the eye examination can be positive.